millelog/carbon-storage-tool/README.md

 - For production, review Docker Compose logs: `docker-compose logs`
 - Ensure all required environment variables are set correctly for each environment
 - Verify that the geodatabase file paths are correct for your environment

-For more detailed information, refer to the documentation in the `docs` directory.